msu-cmse-courses/cmse495-FS25/Weekly-3x3.md

 >
 > Each of the 9 bullets in the 3x3 reflection should be no longer than a couple of sentences.
 Additional details can be placed in the same email after the report (not required).

 Only email your personal reflection to your team and not to the instructors.
-Instead copies of your personal reflections need to be added to the team's Microsoft Teams folder so that the both the team and instructors can review them as needed.
+Instead copies of your personal reflections need to be added to the team's Microsoft Teams folder so that both the team and instructors can review them as needed.
 Please add individual reflections in chronological order inside a single word file inside the Weekly3x3 folder in your team's drive.
 The file name should be based on your MSU NetID.
 For example, your instructor's netid is "colbrydi" so the file would be named ```colbrydi_3x3s.docx``` Here is the recommended structure:

     Team_Folder:
         Team_Managment_Files